-The University has approximately 30 trained employees who comprise our Severe Storm Spotting Team.
+The Severe Storm Spotting Team is activated when severe weather is imminent or occurring in or around the campus area.
+The University has approximately 30 trained employees who comprise this team.
 Each team member attends a storm spotting class with curriculum provided by the National Weather Service.
-The team is activated when severe weather is imminent or occurring in or around the campus area.
 Severe storm reports are provided to the University Emergency Manager who, in turn, shares those reports with McLean County Emergency Management Agency and the National Weather Service.

-Our timely reports aid the National Weather Service in determining the issuance of severe thunderstorm, tornado, and flash flood warnings.
-Our reports further inform the McLean County Emergency Management Agency on activating the community's outdoor warning sirens.
+These timely reports aid the National Weather Service in determining the issuance of severe thunderstorm, tornado, and flash flood warnings and further inform the McLean County Emergency Management Agency on activating the community's outdoor warning sirens.